-Japan is known for their numerous festivals that occur all throughout the year.
-There are 5 significant annual festivals which are called gosekku (五節句), or the five seasonal festivals in English.
-These five seasonal festivals are held from the first day of the first month, and counting by odd numbers to the ninth day of the ninth month.
-The festivals include New Years on January 1, Hina Matsuri on March 3, Children’s Day on May 5, Tanabata on July 7, and the Chrysanthemum Festival on September 9.
+Japan is known for the numerous festivals that occur all throughout the year.
+Of these, there are 5 significant annual festivals called gosekku (五節句), or the five seasonal festivals in English.
+These five seasonal festivals are held from the first day of the first month and then, counting by odd numbers to the ninth day of the ninth month.
+The festivals include New Years on January 1st, Hinamatsuri on March 3rd, Children’s Day on May 5th, Tanabata on July 7th, and the Chrysanthemum Festival on September 9th.

-Hina Matsuri, one of these main Japanese festivals, is annually held on March 3.
-It is also called the Doll Festival or Girl’s Day, the primary purpose of the festival being to celebrate young girls in a family as well as early spring.
-Today, we will introduce the Hina Matsuri and how the Japanese celebrate the festival.
+Hinamatsuri, one of these main Japanese festivals, is held annually on March 3rd.
+It is also called the Doll Festival or Girl’s Day, the primary purpose of the festival being to celebrate young girls in a family as well as the arrival of early spring.
+Today, we will introduce Hinamatsuri and how Japanese people celebrate this festival.

 A Brief History

-Hina Matsuri (雛祭り) is celebrated on March 3rd.
-The name “Hina Matsuri” comes from the word “hina” meaning “doll” and “matsuri” meaning “festival.”
-Hina Matsuri has another less-common name as well, which is “Momo no Sekku,” or “Peach Festival.”
-It started in the Edo Period (1603-1868), and was originally held to celebrate the blooming of the peach trees in the early spring.
+Hinamatsuri (雛祭り) is celebrated on March 3rd every year.
+The name “Hinamatsuri” comes from the word “hina” meaning “doll” and “matsuri” meaning “festival.”
+Hinamatsuri has another less-common name as well, which is “Momo no Sekku,” or “Peach Festival.”
+The festival started during the Edo Period (1603-1868) and was originally held to celebrate the blooming of the peach trees in the early spring.

 Traditions and Celebrations

-Since the hina dolls are usually expensive, each household generally pass them down for generations for the celebrations.
-Some households may pass the set of dolls to the daughters when she gets married to prepare for the next generation.
-Meanwhile, other households may display smaller sizes of hina dolls which consist only of the emperor and the empress as it is more affordable and easy to store after the festival.
-Japanese tradition believes that they must put away the hina dolls as soon as the festival ends, or else their daughter will not be able to get married for a long time.
+Since hina dolls are usually very expensive, households generally tend to pass them down throughout the generations.
+Some households may pass the set of dolls to a daughter when she gets married to prepare for the next generation.
+Meanwhile, other households may display only smaller sets that consist only of the emperor and the empress as it is more affordable and easier to store after the festival.
+Japanese tradition dictates that sets must be put away as soon as the festival ends, or else their daughter will be unable to marry for a long time.

-Apart from material celebrations, the Japanese also have some delicious savory dishes and scrumptious desserts to celebrate thisfestival such as hina arare, hishi mochi, chirashi-zushi, and hamaguri ushio-jiru.
 Hina arare are multicoloured rice crackers whichoften are white, pink, green, and yellow colours in small pieces.
 Hishi mochi is a tri-colour rice cake with pink, white, and green layers.
 Chirashi-zushi uses sushi rice and many colorful toppings that when assembled, resembles a sushi cake.
 It usually contains vinegared rice, fish, egg, and vegetables that are optional and may change depending on the family’s tastes.
-And lastly, hamaguri ushio-jiru is a clear clam soup made with kelp, calm, and some garnishes.
+And lastly, hamaguri ushio-jiru is a clear clam soup made with kelp, calm, and some garnishing.

 Jidd // Thailand